New Chinese rules could complicate a sale of TikTok's US business - Local News 8

 New Chinese rules could complicate a sale of TikTok’s US business

-Beijing appears to have just thrown a wrench into the possibility that TikTok could be sold to an American buyer to avoid a ban on its business in the United States.
+China appears to have complicated efforts to sell TikTok to an American company by introducing new rules that could allow Beijing to veto any potential deal.

-Chinese officials on Friday revised rules that govern the sale of certain kinds of technology to foreign buyers.
-The updated list includes data processing, speech and text recognition, according to government notices.
+The twist in the TikTok saga stems from notices published by the Chinese government on Friday, when officials revised rules that govern the sale of certain kinds of technology to foreign buyers.
+The updated list includes data processing, speech and text recognition — the kind of tech that experts say is used by the popular short-form video app.

 The announcement marked the first time those rules have been revised since 2008.
 China’s Ministry of Commerce and Ministry of Science and Technology said the changes were meant to “formalize the management of technology export” and “protect national security.”

-State-run news agency Xinhua cited a trade expert over the weekend who said the revisions would cover a sale of TikTok.
-ByteDance said Sunday that it was aware of the new rules, and that it would “strictly comply” with them.
+State-run news agency Xinhua, for example, this weekend cited trade expert Cui Fan as saying that the revisions would cover a sale of TikTok.

+ByteDance should “seriously and carefully consider whether it is necessary to suspend substantive negotiations” on a potential deal given the new rules, Cui, a professor at the University of International Business and Economics, told Xinhua.

+ByteDance General Counsel Erich Andersen said in a statement that the company is studying the new regulations.

+“As with any cross-border transaction, we will follow the applicable laws, which in this case include those of the US and China,” he added.

-Talk of a sale began as US President Donald Trump issued an executive order this month threatening to ban the app unless ByteDance sells its US operations in the coming weeks.
+Talk of a sale began as President Donald Trump issued executive orders this month threatening to ban the app unless ByteDance sells its US operations in the coming weeks.
 Trump and other US politicians have said the app poses a threat to national security.
-TikTok, though, has denied the allegation and sued the Trump administration over the order, calling it “heavily politicized.”
+TikTok has denied the allegation and sued the Trump administration over one of the orders, calling it “heavily politicized.”

-The app already has a handful of prospective buyers, including Microsoft and Walmart, which have said they are participating in negotiations over a potential deal.
+The app already has a handful of prospective buyers, including Microsoft and Walmart, which have said they are pursuing a joint bid.
 The tech firm Oracle is reportedly interested as well.

 Pressure on TikTok right now is immense.
 Last week, CEO Kevin Mayer resigned after less than four months on the job, citing the “sharply changed” political environment.